PANDEMIC STRESS, COVID STRESS

-This is a unique time in history.
+COVID has plunged us into a unique time in history.
 We have not had a pandemic sweep the globe like this since the Spanish Flu in 1918.
-We have never had to deal with lockdown, quarantine, shelter in place–whatever it’s called where you are–on this scale in our lifetime.
-We have too much time to think and no help, or we’re working at maximum.
-If you’re feeling stressed or worried and want help dealing with it, if something happened to you in the past and you want to deal with it, I’m available.
-During this crisis, I hold 5 pro bono slots for medical personnel.
+So, in our lifetime, we have never had to deal with lockdown, quarantine, shelter in place on this scale in our lifetime.
+As a result, we have limited experience and not enough skills to deal with all the time we have on our hands or the stress of a worldwide disaster of this type.
+Rather, we have time to think and no help, or we’re working at maximum and burning out.
+So, if you’re feeling stressed or worried, or if something happened to you and you want to deal with it now, I’m available.

 STRESS RELIEF, STRESS MANAGEMENT

 Using a blood pressure cuff, I can show you how to reduce high blood pressure in 3 minutes.
 Once you get the idea, it will become easier to recognize stress triggers and bring your stress level down in minutes.
 After integrating this stress management skill, we can address the sources of stress in your life and develop ways to deal with stress, pressure at work and in life.

 Worrying too much, worrying about too many things…